Wireless Channel Modeling Based on Extreme Value Theory for Ultra-Reliable Communications: Background

-Though the shape parameter is threshold invariant, the scale parameter in Eqn.~(\ref{eqn:stability}) changes with $u$ unless $\xi = 0$.
-To make $\tilde \sigma_{u}$ constant with respect to $u$, we rearrange Eqn.~(\ref{eqn:stability}) and define the modified scale parameter as where $\sigma^{*}$ depends only on $\tilde\sigma_{u_{0}}$ and $\xi$, so, is $u$ independent.
-It should be noted that the estimated $\xi$ and $\sigma^{*}$ cannot be exactly constant due to sampling error, but should be linear with respect to $u<u_{0}$, as stated in \cite{evt_02}-\cite{evt_04}. \end{proof}
+where $\sigma^{*}$ depends only on $\tilde\sigma_{u_{0}}$ and $\xi$, so, is $u$ independent.
+It should be noted that the estimated $\xi$ and $\sigma^{*}$ cannot be exactly constant since different thresholds are associated with different number of samples included in the tail analysis.
+The MLEs of the estimated shape parameters change linearly with the number of samples included in the tail \cite{evt_04}, \cite{evt_02}, therefore, the shape parameters should be linear with respect to $u<u_{0}$. \end{proof}

 \begin{corollary} Let $X = [ X_1, X_2, ..., X_n ]$ be a sequence of i.i.d. random variables, where GPD($\xi$,$\tilde\sigma_{u_{0}}$) models the probabilistic distribution of exceedances below threshold $u_{0}$.
 Then, for all thresholds $u<u_{0}$, the mean excess function (MEF), also known as the mean residual life function, defined by $e(u) = E(u-X|X<u)$, is a linear function of $u$. \end{corollary}